 Note: In this example, we are using the Rebrandly Chrome Extension.
 However, the process will be nearly identical when branding a link using any of the other Rebrandly browser extensions, or directly from the Rebrandly website.
 For a visualization of the entire process, you will find a short video and a photo below these steps which you can refer to as you go through each.

 - When you're ready to brand a link, click on the Rebrandly Chrome Extension.

-- If not already open, click on the tools icon to access the UTM Builder.
+- Click on the "UTM" button to access the UTM Builder.

 - Fill out your UTM parameters or select from your most common presets.

 Note: There are five UTM parameters you have to choose from in the Rebrandly UTM Builder.
 You can choose to either fill them all out, or to leave any or all blank.
 In this example, we are using the three main UTM parameters: Source, Medium, and Campaign.